Preveal Data Report · Q1–Q2 2026 · The Hidden Data Issue

 For content and media

-The cultural mainstreaming of doomscrolling, evidenced by its appearance in crossword puzzles and viral website references, suggests that these emotional phenomena are no longer niche wellness topics.
-They are part of mainstream cultural vocabulary, and content that treats them with appropriate depth and honesty will find audiences that generic wellness content will not.
+The cultural mainstreaming of doomscrolling — evidenced by its appearance in crossword puzzles and viral website references — suggests that these emotional phenomena are no longer niche wellness topics.
+They appear to be part of mainstream cultural vocabulary, and content that treats them with appropriate depth and honesty may find audiences that generic wellness content will not.

 For body-signal tools

-The Girgis et al. (2026) finding that subjective emotional labels diverge from physiological signals creates a specific use case for tools that invite body-first reflection before conceptual labelling.
-When what the body is doing and what the mind labels it as are not the same, an intermediate step of noticing body signals before assigning meaning may be worth considering before applying a label.
+The Girgis et al. (2026) finding that subjective emotional labels diverge from physiological signals appears to create a specific use case for tools that invite body-first reflection before conceptual labelling.
+When what the body is doing and what the mind labels it as are not the same, an intermediate step of noticing body signals before assigning meaning may be worth considering before applying a label.[4]

 Where Preveal Operates in This Landscape